The following information is for adults over the age of 18.

 If there is an immediate risk

-If you are worried about your own safety, being close to acting on suicidal thoughts contact your local crisis team and home treatment team, tell someone who you trust or call a local support line immediately.
+If you are worried about your own safety or you are close to acting on suicidal thoughts, contact NHS 111 select mental health option, tell someone who you trust or call a local support line immediately.

 If there is a risk of physical violence, or if you are at risk of self-harm or of causing harm to someone else, it may be necessary to contact the police directly by calling 999.